LightBoy01/ai-job-spot/docs/strategy/PRODUCT_VISION.md

 #### 2. The Cold Start Problem: "The Spearhead Strategy"
 - **Risk:** Employers won't use it without candidates; candidates won't use it without employers.
 - **Mitigation:** We must "spearhead" a single, high-value niche.
-For example: **Freelance Web3 Developers.**
+For example: **AI & Machine Learning Engineers.**
     - **Step 1:** Build a tool *for them* that makes it easy to generate a verified portfolio they can use on *any* platform (not just ours).
 Give them a tangible benefit first.
-    - **Step 2:** Once we have a critical mass of the world's best Web3 developers using our verification tool, we become the *only* place for companies to hire them.
+    - **Step 2:** Once we have a critical mass of the world's best AI developers using our verification tool, we become the *only* place for companies to hire them.
 The network effect begins.

 #### 3. The Trust & Privacy Mandate: "Zero-Knowledge Verification"
 - **Risk:** A single data breach would be catastrophic.
 Users will be (and should be) hesitant to connect their accounts.